Mona Eltahawy

-Mona Eltahawy (منى الطحاوى, [ˈmonæ (ʔe)t.tˤɑˈħɑːwi]; born August 1, 1967) is a freelance Egyptian-American journalist and social commentator based in New York City.
-She has written essays and op-eds for publications worldwide on Egypt and the Islamic world, on topics including women's rights, patriarchy, and Muslim political and social affairs.
+Mona Eltahawy (منى الطحاوى, [ˈmonæ (ʔe)t.tˤɑˈħɑːwi]; born August 1, 1967) is an Egyptian-American freelance journalist and social commentator.
+Based in New York City, she has written essays and op-eds for publications worldwide on Egypt and the Islamic world, on topics including women's rights, patriarchy, and Muslim political and social affairs.
 Her work has appeared in The Washington Post, The New York Times, Christian Science Monitor, and the Miami Herald among others.
 Headscarves and Hymens, Eltahawy's first book, was published in May 2015.
 Eltahawy has been a guest analyst on U.S. radio and television news shows.
 She is among people who spearheaded the Mosque Me Too movement by using the hashtag #MosqueMeToo.

 Eltahawy has spoken publicly at universities, panel discussions and interfaith gatherings on human rights and reform in the Islamic world, feminism and Egyptian Muslim–Christian relations, among other concerns.

 Early life

 Eltahawy was born in Port Said, Egypt.
-Her family moved to the UK when she was 7 and then to Saudi Arabia when she was 15.
-She graduated from the American University in Cairo in 1990 with a bachelor's degree and in 1992 she earned a master's degree in Mass Communication with a concentration in Journalism.
+Her family moved to the UK when she was seven years old and then to Saudi Arabia when she was 15.
+She graduated from the American University in Cairo in 1990 with a bachelor's degree and in 1992 she earned a master's degree in mass communication with a concentration in journalism.